PHILIPPE BOLTON, FACTEUR de La Flûte à Bec

 The following charts show the position of the nodes and antinodes in the recorder's air column.
 There is one graph for velocity and one for pressure variations along bore.
-The arrows show the direction of the vibrations.
-The recorder's bore profile, and the open (o) and closed (x) holes are shown underneath.
+The recorder's bore profile, and the open (o) and closed (x)holes are shown underneath.

 Fork fingering :low b natural